burhanrashid52/PhotoEditor/README.md

 ```

 ## Building a PhotoEditor
-To use the image editing feature you need to build a PhotoEditor which requires a Context and PhotoEditorView which we have to setup in our xml layout
+To use the image editing feature we need to build a PhotoEditor which requires a Context and PhotoEditorView which we have to setup in our xml layout

 ```java